Launching Teradata Server Management Using CloudFormation

 - Under Version, select the release version from which to launch the instance.

-- Under Region, select a region in which to launch the instance.For information on the implications of the region setting with Teradata software, see Region and Time Zone Considerations.
+- Under Region, select a region in which to launch the instance.See AWS Regions.

 - Under Deployment Options, select Server Management in VPC for multi-app monitoring.

-- Under Launch, click Launch with CloudFormation Console.The Select Template page appears and the template URL is automatically specified under Specify an Amazon S3 template URL based on your selection at the previous step.
+- Under Launch, click Launch with CloudFormation Console.The Select Template page appears and the template URL is automatically specified under Specify an Amazon S3 template URL.

 - Click Next.